pytorch/pytorch/docs/source/onnx.rst

   data[torch.tensor([[1, 2], [2, 3]])] = new_data
   data[torch.tensor([2, 3]), torch.tensor([1, 2])] = new_data

+  # Ellipsis
-  # Ellipsis (not supported to export in script modules)
+  # Not supported to export in script modules
+  # i.e. torch.onnx.export(torch.jit.script(model)) will fail if model contains this pattern.
+  # Export is supported under tracing
+  # i.e. torch.onnx.export(model)
   data[...] = new_data

   # The combination of above